ziya-hn/Zecta-Programming-Language/README.md

 // Checking Zecta version control
 ~~version (log)  // log Zecta version
-~~version (string ZectaVersion)  // create a variable and store in it (version stored in a string typically)
+~~version (string ZectaVersion)  // create a variable and store in it
 ```
 Note: in the line of diagnostics we can not append code(like C macros) since we can not put semicolon after them
       in the same line.